 Management: This essay is meant to be less of a review and more of analysis of the show being examined.
-It contains plot spoilers for Violet Evergarden anime.
+It contains plot spoilers for the Dororo anime.

 Historically, many societies have long associated certain actions and behaviors as being discretely masculine or feminine.
 At some point, academics came up with whole new terms to describe what makes some actions masculine and other behaviors feminine: instrumentalist and expressive.
 Instrumentalism is concerned with material provision, action, and violence.
 Expressivism is associated with emotional consideration, empathy, and caring.
 Given the patriarchal structure of the these societies East and West of the Bosphorous and up until (sadly) the present day, there’s long been argument and conflict between the assumed dichotomies of male and female as to which gender is superior over the other.
 Unfortunately, the female gender role has often been relegated the short end of the stick.